-I make one of a kind and production salad bowls, peppermills, mortar and pestle sets, bottlestoppers, spurtles, and smelly fish.
-All combine easy functionality with thoughtful design that seeks to blend beauty, ergonomics, and intent for use with long life and eduring pleasure.
+I make salad bowls, pepper and salt mills, mortar and pestle sets, bottle stoppers, and more.
+All combine easy functionality with thoughtful design that seeks to blend beauty, ergonomics, and intent for use with long life and enduring pleasure.

 Architectural Turning and Furniture Parts